 - A. 1.
 Mobile operating systems have Graphical User Interface with menus and buttons supporting different types of apps on Smartphones, tablets, smart watches or other portable devices.
 It is a combination of an operating system and communication technology. - 2.
 File: Any data in the computer is stored in the form of a file.
-Folder: Folder is a collection of related files and subfolders. - 3.
+Folder: Folder is a collection of related files and subfolders. - Utility software does housekeeping functions like backing up disk or sca - 3.
 Utility software does housekeeping functions like backing up disk or scanning/cleaning viruses or arranging information etc. They ensure the smooth functioning of the computer. - 4.
-Steps to delete temporary files on your Computer are: - Step 1 Press Windows + R to open the Run dialog box. - Step 2 Type %temp% and press Enter. - Step 3 A folder with temporary files will open. - Step 4 Press Ctrl + A to select all files. - Step 5 Press Delete on your keyboard and confirm. - Step 6 Empty the Recycle Bin to remove them completely. - 5.
-Different ways to keep the hardware components clean are:
+Steps to Delete Temporary Files on Your Computer: - 1.
+Press Windows + R to open the Run dialog box. - 2.
+Type %temp% and press Enter. - 3.
+A folder with temporary files will open. - 4.
+Press Ctrl + A to select all files.

-Use a soft cloth - Wipe dust from the monitor, keyboard, and CPU.
+- 5. Press Delete on your keyboard and confirm. - 6.
+Empty the Recycle Bin to remove them completely. - 5.
+Use a soft cloth Wipe dust from the monitor, keyboard, and CPU.